 The feature debut from writer-director Andrea Arnold (with help in the characterisation department from Lone Scherfig) remains, IMO, her best work so far.
 Kate Dickie gives a powerful lead performance, ably supported by Tony Curran and Martin Compston, among others, in this tale of CCTV, grief, and vengeance.

-At its suspenseful, unsettling, and voyeuristic core, Red Road is about the boundaries that separate us from others, simultaneously giving us power over them while making us fear them.
-The movie is at its best when staging this dialectics of intimacy/invasion and distance, staging the thrill, desire, and ultimately the necessity of breaking past the boundaries we've grown accustomed to.
+At its suspenseful, unsettling, and voyeuristic core, Red Road is about the boundaries that separate us from others, simultaneously granting us power while making us fear those over whom this power has been granted.
+The movie is at its best when dissolving the dialectics of intimacy and distance, finding the thrill, desire, and ultimately the necessity of invading the boundaries we've grown accustomed to upholding.

 Andread Arnold's debut is a voyeuristic brink-of-dystopian Orwellian nightmare about some of the worst misuses of state power but also the best aspects of human nature.
 Distant, stuttered observations are useful at painting stories but can lack context and details that might be vital to understanding the whole picture.
 Jackie picks away the outer surface with physical, intimate interaction before her final judgement.